-IMO Resolution A.893(21) "Guidelines for Voyage Planning" states that "All information relevant to the contemplated voyage or passage should be considered" including the "volume of traffic likely to be encountered throughout the voyage or passage".
-The Guidelines also state that "Factors which should be taken into account when Navigators should be aware that executing the plan, or deciding on any departure therefrom include: traffic conditions, especially at navigational focal points."
+IMO Resolution A.893(21) 'Guidelines for Voyage Planning' states that:

+"All information relevant to the contemplated voyage or passage should be considered" including the "volume of traffic likely to be encountered throughout the voyage or passage".

+The Guidelines also state that:

+"Factors which should be taken into account when executing the plan, or deciding on any departure therefrom include: traffic conditions, especially at navigational focal points."